Horizontal Directional Drilling Machines (HDD) Information

 rotation, direction, and temperature data.
 This information is encoded into an electro-magnetic signal and transmitted to the surface.
 A handheld receiver is manually positioned over the transmitter where the signal is decoded and steering directions are given to the machine operator.

-Wire-line locating system -- With a Magnetic Guidance System (MGS) the tool reads inclination and azimuth.
-The guidance system also has a secondary means of location verification utilizing wire grids laid on the ground surface.
+Wire-line locating system: With a Magnetic Guidance System (MGS) the tool reads inclination and azimuth.
+The guidance system also has a secondary means of location verification that utilizes wire grids laid on the ground surface.
 This information is transmitted through a wire-line fitted within the drill string.
 At the drilling machine, a navigator performs calculations to confirm the direction and location of the drill head.

-Gyro-based locating system -- The Gyro-based locating system is considered one of the most accurate systems available.
-These locating systems are free of some of the limitations inherent in other systems.
-Limitations include vulnerability to magnetic disturbance, inability to access areas above a drill path, and a large tolerance of trajectory.
-Horizontal directional drilling machines are divided into three categories large-diameter HDD (maxi-HDD), medium-diameter HDD (midi-HDD), and small-diameter HDD (mini-HDD).
-There is no significant difference in the operation of these systems.
-The categories represent the drive length, depth, torque and pullback capabilities of each system.
+Gyro-based locating system: The gyro-based locating system is considered one of the most accurate systems available.
+These locating systems are free of some of the limitations inherent in other systems. such as vulnerability to magnetic disturbance, inability to access areas above a drill path, and a large tolerance of trajectory.